 Emergency Notice | Although we are in the midst of a global epidemic, we want to assure our current and inquiring clients that we are working diligently while taking all necessary and precautionary steps to ensure the safety and health of our WKW staff. ***Please note that we offer virtual meetings.***

-The bodies of open-heart surgery patients cannot afford external stressors; however, the Stöckert 3T heater-cooler device, which is designed to control patients’ blood temperature during cardiac surgery, is doing just that.
+The bodies of open heart surgery patients cannot afford external stressors; however, the Stöckert 3T heater-cooler device, which is designed to control patients’ blood temperature during cardiac surgery, is doing just that.

-Heater-cooler devices, which are used in over 250,000 open-heart surgeries per year in the United States, are designed to keep patients’ circulating blood and organs at a specific temperature during the procedure.
+Heater-cooler devices, which are used in over 250,000 open heart surgeries per year in the United States, are designed to keep patients’ circulating blood and organs at a specific temperature during the procedure.
 The water tanks of the heater-cooler devices provide cooling or warmth to patients’ bodies through the exchange of temperature-controlled water to heat exchangers or blankets.

 To make diagnosis more difficult, M. chimaera is extremely slow growing, and there is currently no test to determine whether a person has been exposed to the bacteria.
-Laboratory cultures can be taken, but may take up to two months to rule out or identify infection.
+Laboratory cultures can be taken, but it may take up to two months to rule out or identify infection.

-Patients who have undergone open-heart surgery should seek medical care if they are experiencing any of the following symptoms:
+Patients who have undergone open heart surgery should seek medical care if they are experiencing any of the following symptoms:

 So far, the Food and Drug Administration (FDA) has received over 90 adverse event reports, including 79 incidents of infection and 12 associated deaths.
 These reports all came to the FDA between January 2010 and August 2016.
 Patients are now filing lawsuits against LivaNova, the manufacturer of the Stöckert 3T heater-cooler device.